ArnavK-09/mdb_dart/README.md

 <p align="center">
 <strong>
-We welcome contributions to improve and expand the MindsDB Dart SDK!
+We welcome contributions to improve and expand the Minds AI Dart SDK!
 To get started with contributing, please follow the guidelines outlined in our <a href="CONTRIBUTING.md"><strong>CONTRIBUTING</strong></a> file.
 </strong>
 </p>